19valentinavergara98/19valentinavergara98/README.md

 SpringBoot and React.
 I am currently looking for myself first opportunity as a web developer.
-Don't hesitate to contact me if I can help you! business!
+Don't hesitate to contact me if I can help you business!
 ## 🔗 Find me around the web 🌎
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/valentina-lv/)